kingchauhan/my-demo/README.md

 # my-demo
-This is my First Repositary
+This is my First Git Repositary
+Author - Devendra Chauhan